seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Despiteful and intolerable wrongs!
 Shall I endure this monstrous villany?
 I know from whence this same device proceeds:
-May this be borne?–as if his traitorous sons,
+May this be borne?--as if his traitorous sons,
 That died by law for murder of our brother,
-Have by my means been butcher’d wrongfully!
+Have by my means been butcher'd wrongfully!
 Go, drag the villain hither by the hair;
 Nor age nor honour shall shape privilege:
-For this proud mock I’ll be thy slaughterman;
+For this proud mock I'll be thy slaughterman;
-Sly frantic wretch, that holp’st to make me great,
+Sly frantic wretch, that holp'st to make me great,
 In hope thyself should govern Rome and me.

 *Enter AEMILIUS*